xxxnell/how-do-vits-work/README.md

 ## Evaluating Robustness on Corrupted Datasets

 Refer to [```robustness.ipynb```](robustness.ipynb) ([Colab notebook](https://colab.research.google.com/github/xxxnell/how-do-vits-work/blob/transformer/robustness.ipynb)) for evaluation corruption robustness on [corrupted datasets](https://github.com/hendrycks/robustness) such as CIFAR-10-C and CIFAR-100-C. Run all cells to get predictive performance of the model on datasets which consist of data corrupted by 15 different types with 5 levels of intensity each.
-We provide [a sample robustness result](resources/results/imagenet_alexnet_dnn_corrupted.csv).

 ## How to Apply MSA to Your Own Model